cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 katex: true
 ---

 Session types.
 Ostensibly, I’ve studied them for the past few years, so I should know something about them, right?
-I am going to try and explain the *foundations* of session types, and along the way, there will be programs which crash, Victorian ladies having milk puddings, and tin can telephones.
+I am gonna try and explain the *foundations* of session types, and along the way, there will be programs which crash, Victorian ladies having milk puddings, and tin can telephones.

 <!--more-->